Bazoches-sur-Guyonne - Les Mesnuls - Montfort-Lamaury

 • The ramparts.

-Groussay castle and park:
+Groussay Castle and Park:

-Leaving Montfort-Lamaury, the route skirts the grounds of the Château de Groussay.
-Despite the wall, you can see the château itself, the park and various curiosities built in the park (the twelve follies) from place to place.
+Leaving Montfort-Lamaury, the route runs alongside the grounds of Groussay Castle.
+Despite the wall, you can catch glimpses here and there of the castle itself, the grounds and various architectural curiosities built within the grounds (the twelve follies).

 Website: http://www.chateaudegroussay.com/